Hamza Ben Driss Ottmani: Awards

 Ottmani was awarded the " Société de Géographie humaine de Paris" ("humain geography society of Paris) with the " prix René-Caillié" ("René-Caillié award") in 1997.
 His book "Le Fils du Soleil" ("Son of the Sun") received the "Prix du Maroc du livre" ("Morocco book award") in 2006 in the creative writing category.
-Hamza Ottmani présente son récit His biography of Si Kaddour Benghabrit was selected for the "Prix Grand Atlas" in 2011.
+His biography of Si Kaddour Benghabrit was selected for the "Prix Grand Atlas" in 2011.